Average grants awarded annually to community-based projects

 “It’s rewarding getting to know each child and seeing their confidence grow." – Reading Volunteer

-Since 2004, our Accounting for Sustainability (A4S) project has worked with the accounting and finance community to drive a fundamental shift towards resilient business models and deliver a sustainable future by transforming reporting standards, and inspiring influential global leaders to act, To date, 1,600 organisations across 65 countries have adopted integrated reporting, reflective of the opportunities and risks posed by environmental and social issues.
+Since 2004, Accounting for Sustainability (A4S) has worked with the accounting and finance community to drive a fundamental shift towards resilient business models and deliver a sustainable future by transforming reporting standards, and inspiring influential global leaders to act.
+A4S is a charitable subsidiary of PWCF.
+To date, 1,600 organisations across 65 countries have adopted integrated reporting, reflective of the opportunities and risks posed by environmental and social issues.

 The Prince’s Countryside Fund (PCF), a charitable subsidiary of PWCF, has awarded over £9 million in grants to more than 250 projects in the last decade.
 PCF continues to address rural issues, improving the prospects of family farm businesses and the quality of rural life.